MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-admin.md

 ## Licensing

-To be able to view Power BI reports in PowerPoint, PowerPoint users must have a Power BI account.
+To be able to view live Power BI data in PowerPoint, PowerPoint users must have a Power BI account and at least a XXX license.

 If auto-licensing for Power BI is enabled, users without a Power BI account will be signed up automatically when they open a presentation containing a live Power BI report page. **This may impact the assignment and availability of licenses in your organization**.
 See [Power BI license assignment](../enterprise/service-admin-disable-self-service.md) for more information.